rutujagholapcmaug25/Database-Technologies/plsql_functions_procedures.md

 ## 1. Introduction

 This project demonstrates the use of **functions and stored procedures** in a **Sports Management System**.
 The system tracks players, matches, and individual player scores.
-Key concepts include:

 - **User-Defined Functions (UDFs)**: To calculate player initials or total points.
 - **Stored Procedures**: To perform operations like inserting players and completing matches.